WireGuard/wintun/README.md

 If the function succeeds, the return value is the adapter handle.
 Must be released with WintunFreeAdapter.
 If the function fails, the return value is NULL.
 To get extended error information, call GetLastError.

+#### WintunOpenAdapter()

+`WINTUN_ADAPTER_HANDLE WintunOpenAdapter (const WCHAR * Pool, const WCHAR * Name)`

+Opens an existing Wintun adapter.

+**Parameters**

+- *Pool*: Name of the adapter pool.
+Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
+- *Name*: Adapter name.
+Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.

+**Returns**

+If the function succeeds, the return value is adapter handle.
+Must be released with WintunFreeAdapter.
+If the function fails, the return value is NULL.
+To get extended error information, call GetLastError.
+Possible errors include the following: ERROR\_FILE\_NOT\_FOUND if adapter with given name is not found; ERROR\_ALREADY\_EXISTS if adapter is found but not a Wintun-class or not a member of the pool

 #### WintunDeleteAdapter()

 `BOOL WintunDeleteAdapter (WINTUN_ADAPTER_HANDLE Adapter, BOOL ForceCloseSessions, BOOL * RebootRequired)`